The Ruby Top-Level Object: Main

 instances, and kernel.
 For some reason I always think that the

-toplevel object is called kernel
+toplevel object is called kernel, which it isn’t.

 The toplevel object is the context code that is run by default in